 If all of the following are true, it usually makes sense to keep the line set you’ve got:

 - It’s within the equipment manufacturer’s size specifications for line sets.

 - The vertical distance of the line set doesn’t exceed the manufacturer’s limit.

-- The line set runs though places that are difficult to access, such as through walls or even under slab.
+- The line set runs through places that are difficult to access, such as through walls or even under a slab.

 - You’re not replacing your HVAC system because of a refrigerant leak.
 A line set that leaks Freon, is not a line set you want to keep!

 Do most line sets in most homes in our area check all of these boxes?
 Yes, they do.
-In fact, we reuse the line set from around 80% of the HVAC systems we replace in metro Atlanta!
+We reuse the line set from around 80% of the HVAC systems we replace in metro Atlanta!